JGCRI/Scully_2024_SULI_Hector/README.md

 ## How to Create Figures

 The scripts for creating all figures used in the deliverables related to this project can be found in the deliverable_plot_making subdirectory of the scripts directory.
 All of these figures are output to the deliverable_plots subdirectory of the results directory.
+Note that, for the AGU plots, I included legends in the code to make the temperature and OHC plots but cropped them out on the actual poster.